JVChermak/Leaving_California/README.md

 - Includes at least one connection string (using SQLAlchemy or PyMongo)
 - Important If you use a SQL database, you must provide your Entity Relationship Diagram (ERD) with relationships.

 ### Description of the analysis phase of the project

-## Dashbooard
-Link to dashboard (or link to video of dashboard demonstration)

-## Presentation
-The presentation can be found in [Google Slides](https://docs.google.com/presentation/d/14h7wNLqN1Vh8AVsPMiOpv18YU4jbhMqiKdh0yhPtdns/edit?usp=sharing)

 ## Recommendation
 **Recommendation for future analysis**